Jane Hyslop (artist)

 Jane Hyslop is a Scottish artist, born in Edinburgh in 1967.
-She is a lecturer in art and illustration in the Edinburgh College of Art and School of Design at the University of Edinburgh.
+She was a lecturer in art and illustration at the Edinburgh College of Art at the University of Edinburgh until 2025.
 Hyslop creates artists' books, drawings, and prints.

 Her work mainly focuses on the natural and the human worlds, and the tension that results when the two meet.
 Concepts such as place and identity are very important in her art.
-She is often inspired by her home county of Midlothian.
+She is often inspired by her native Midlothian.

-Her art has been exhibited in places such as the Yale Center for British Art, Tate Library Special Collections, Scottish National Gallery of Modern Art Archive, and the National Library of Scotland.
+Her work has been exhibited and collected by Yale Center for British Art, Tate Library Special Collections, Scottish National Gallery of Modern Art Archive, and the National Library of Scotland.

 Hyslop has researched the mining industry and its decline, and the implications of that for Midlothian.
 She is also interested in Scottish botany, from non-indigenous plants to specimens native to Scotland.
 Her research focuses on social, architectural, and natural history.